 Lucky for Rose and Anna the second group of survivors shows up while they are being attacked.
 This results in a three way shootout.
 This makes it much easier to survive.
 Everyone is shooting at each other, instead of them all shooting at you.

 Which brings one unfortunate soul into the basement where Freddie gets a little too close and personal.

 Outside the main group of well armed men have made it to the house and breached through a window.
 The combat scenes are just so well done, and I like how there isn’t much hesitation about what needs to happen after someone is bit.

 Poor Sun is caught in the crossfire, here hands cuffed together as she just tries to avoid getting shot or bit.
 Even after she saves one of the militia, they still treat her like a prisoner.

 Breach takes us back to the initial attack and Anna taking the shot that ends up getting the house lit up.
 Then Rose comes up, already having dumped Freddie down the stairs.

-The militia comes in and begins to sweep the house has Rose and Anna hide in the tub.
-Lucky for them, they get found first by the guy I thought was Spears hiding in the house – but wasn’t.
+The militia comes in and begins to sweep the house as Rose and Anna hide in the tub.
+Mother and daughter are found by the guy whom I thought was going to be Spears – but wasn’t.
 For some reason the militia let him leave and give him a chance to offer Rose and Anna a guide to the airstrip.
 He says he knows the pilot, and can get them there.
 Why?
 It’s not really clear, but he does seem as if he is a bit delayed.
 I do like his mittens though.